swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 ## Implications on adoption

-The additions described in this proposal require a new version of the Swift standard library and runtime.
+The additions described in this proposal require a new version of the Swift standard library.

 ## Alternatives considered